PhiThai1309/application-tracker/README.md

 bun dev
 ```

+5. Run the application:
 Open [http://localhost:3001](http://localhost:8080) with your browser to see the result. (port 3000 is reserve for backend)

+### For Front-end using CI/CD:
+Please access to this link for the full application: http://23.22.173.20:8081/

 ## Screenshot